k2view-academy/K2View-Academy/articles/04_fabric_studio/05_creating_a_new_project.md

 # Creating a New Project

 ### What Is a Fabric Project?
-A Fabric Project is a consolidation of rules that transform data from one or more data sources into the K2View Fabric micro-database structure using [Logical Unit](/articles/03_logical_units/01_LU_overview.md) modeling.
-To do so, the Project must be defined in the Fabric Studio which can then be added to either GIT or SVN Version Control.
+A Fabric project is a consolidation of rules that transform data from one or more data sources into the K2View Fabric micro-database structure using [Logical Unit](/articles/03_logical_units/01_LU_overview.md) modeling.
+To do so, the pProject must be defined in the Fabric Studio which can then be added to either GIT or SVN version control.

 [Click for more information about Fabric Studio UI Components and Menus.](/articles/04_fabric_studio/01_UI_components_and_menus.md)